CMSgov/price-transparency-guide/README.md

 The `allowed_amount` is each unique allowed amount, reflected as a dollar amount, that a plan or issuer paid for a covered item or service furnished by an out-of-network provider during the 90-day time period that begins 180 days prior to the publication date of the machine-readable file.
 To protect patient privacy, a plan or issuer must not provide out-of-network allowed amount data for a particular provider and a particular item or service when compliance would require the plan or issuer to report out-of-network allowed amounts paid to a particular provider in connection with fewer than 20 different claims for payment.
 Issuers, service providers, or other parties with which the plan or issuer has contracted may aggregate out-of-network allowed amounts for more than one plan or insurance policy or contract.
 If information is aggregated, the 20 minimum claims threshold applies at the plan or issuer level.

 #### Provider Object

+The provider object defines the list of NPIs and their billed charges for the service provided out-of-network.

 | Field | Name | Type | Definition | Required |
 | ----- | ---- | ---- | ---------- | -------- |